How To Create Function In Mysql Example

 Once the function is created, you can view it in MySQL Workbench under the Functions section:

-Or you can view all stored functions in the current classicmodels
+Or you can view all stored functions in the current classicmodels database by using the SHOW FUNCTION STATUS as follows:

 Code language: SQL (Structured Query Language) ( sql )